jesrav/mlmodels/README.md

 - A MODEL_NAME attribute
 - A fit method
 - A predict method

-It gives you serialization and deserialization out of the box.
+It gives you the time the model was fitted plus serialization and deserialization out of the box.

 ```python
 from mlmodels import BaseModel